jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Storing Passwords

 Consider a typical application that stores usernames and passwords.
-The naive strategy would be to store the usernames and password in a database without encryption:
+The naive strategy would be to store the usernames and passwords in a database without encryption:

 | Username | Password |
 |-|-|